-Lawrence, the older brother, likes to do things quickly, while Matthew likes things done slowly.
-Lawrence is quiet and reserved, but Matthew is more animated and verbal.
-He also enjoys being around people, whereas Lawrence prefers to be alone.
+The older brother, Lawrence, likes things done quickly, while Matthew likes to do things slowly.
+Where as Laurence is quiet and reserved, Matthew is animated and verbal; he also enjoys being around people, while Lawrence prefers to be alone.

-Five years ago, their aunt, who attends the Cantonese services, began taking them to the youth group to give them a place to go.
-Even though their mum wasn't a Christian, she welcomed the respite and was appreciative of the help.
+They began coming to the church's youth group five years ago, when their aunt, who attends the Cantonese services, brought them to give them a place to go.
+Even though their family wasn't Christian, their mum welcomed the respite and was appreciative of the help.

-The boys liked to play games and other activities at the youth group and enjoyed spending time with the leaders.
-However, they became disengaged whenever the group sat down for their Bible study and just sat there.
+At youth group, the boys enjoyed the games and spending time with the leaders.
+However, they became disengaged whenever the group sat down for their Bible study.

-Nathan, a Jesus Club leader, knew the brothers from their time in youth group, "I used to go to study with him and I saw how difficult it was for them to understand the study," said Nathan.
+Nathan, a Jesus Club leader, who also knew the brothers from youth group saw first-hand the experience of the brother.
+"I used to go to study with him and I saw how difficult it was for them to understand the study," said Nathan.

-Without appropriate resources and formats accessible to people with intellectual disabilities, Daniel, the Youth Group pastor and Jesus Club coordinator, found it hard to cater to the brothers and other youths on the autism spectrum, or with other intellectual disabilities.
+But without appropriate biblical resources for people with intellectual disabilities, Daniel, the Youth Group pastor and Jesus Club coordinator, was hamstrung to cater to the brothers and other youths on the autism spectrum, or had other forms of intellectual disabilities.

 "A lot of the time, I think they just don't really understand what we're talking about," said Daniel.

-But he was determined to help them understand the gospel and come to know Jesus personally.
-Daniel invited Mel Fung to speak at their church about Jesus Club a few years ago, and after some initial groundwork, Jesus Club Strathfield opened its doors in 2019.
+Determined to help them know Jesus personally, Daniel invited Mel Fung to speak at their church about Jesus Club a few years ago.
+And after some initial groundwork, Jesus Club Strathfield opened its doors in 2019.

-Or how Matthew would insist they repeat certain material if they taught it a little fast the first time.
+Initially apprehensive, Daniel was pleasantly surprised by how easy it was to engage the brothers using the Jesus Club program.
+It was shown in the little things, like how the brothers could now answer questions about what they learnt during lesson time and could recall teaching ideas even from weeks past!
+Or how Matthew would ask the leaders to repeat certain teaching points if he didn't get it the first time.
 "He wants us to go back and repeat the material again, [because] he is quite into it and wouldn't want to miss a lesson," said Daniel.